alexsherba29/cortxHacton/README.md

 YOLO model trains on the COCO dataset and can detect up to 80 classes.
 With the help of this model, I detect objects on video frames and save the bounding boxes conditions in a text file, send them to the CORTX cloud, and store them there.

+The left top gif is the original film.\
+The right top gif is the yolo detection output.\
+The center down gif is the output after import the data from the cloud.

 <p align="center">
    <img src="./gif/original.gif">
    <img src="./gif/yoloResults.gif">
    <img src="./gif/outputAfterReceive.gif">
 </p>

 ## Requirements